ehrlinger/boostmtree_src/README.md

 # Viewing remote aliases after you have added the above:
 git remote -v

-# Pushing to the cloud:
-git push boostmtree

 # Pulling from the trunk:
 git pull boostmree master